Introduction to Developer Documentation

 npm install meterify

-Use the following code to create a web3 instance in your code and you will be able to use the Ethereum web3 interfaces to interact with the Meter mainnet.
+Using the code below you can create a web3 instance.
+You are then able to use the Ethereum web3 interfaces to interact with the Meter mainnet.